 - Specialist Module in Bereavement and Loss (Cruse Bereavement Care Scotland)

-- Levels 1-4 Inner Relationship Focusing (Focusing Resources)
+- Certificate in Inner Relationship Focusing (Focusing Resources, California, USA)

 - Certificate in Counselling Skills (Stevenson College/Napier University)

 - Postgraduate Diploma in Personnel Management & Development (Napier University)

 I have previously counselled with Changes Community Health Partnership, Edinburgh University Student Counselling Service, Employee Assistance Programmes (EAPs), Health in Mind (Craigmillar & survivors of childhood sexual abuse services), People Experiencing Trauma and Loss (affected by murder and suicide), Scottish Families Affected by Drugs (bereavement service), and Voice Of Carers Across Lothian (VOCAL).